oicr-gsi/Gaea/README.md

 ### Adding analysis attributes information ###

+Attributes are assigned to a group of files.
+It is required to split analysis files into subsets of different attributes must be associated.

 usage: ```Gaea.py add_info analyses_attributes -c CREDENTIAL -md EGA -sd EGASUB -b BOX -t TABLE -i INFO -d DATATYPE```

 Parameters